Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Dosing Recommendations||Selected Adverse Events|

-- Etravirine is associated with multiple drug interactions.
-Before administration, the patient’s medication profile should be carefully reviewed for potential drug interactions with etravirine.
+- Etravirine (ETR) is associated with multiple drug interactions.
+A patient’s medication profile should be carefully reviewed for potential drug interactions before ETR is administered.

-- Etravirine should not be co-administered with the following antiretroviral (ARV) drugs: tipranavir/ritonavir, fosamprenavir/ritonavir, and unboosted protease inhibitors (PIs).
-It should not be administered with other non-nucleoside reverse transcriptase inhibitors (NNRTIs) (i.e., nevirapine, efavirenz, rilpivirine).
-Limited data in adults suggest that etravirine may reduce the trough concentration of raltegravir,1 but no dose adjustment is currently recommended when etravirine and raltegravir are used together.
-Etravirine significantly reduces plasma concentrations of dolutegravir and elvitegravir/cobicistat (EVG/c).
-Dolutegravir should only be used with etravirine when co-administered with atazanavir/ritonavir, darunavir/ritonavir (DRV/r), or lopinavir/ritonavir.
-Etravirine should not be co-administered with EVG/c.
+- Limited data in adults suggest that ETR may reduce the trough concentration of raltegravir (RAL),1 but no dose adjustment is currently recommended when ETR and RAL are used together.
+ETR significantly reduces plasma concentrations of dolutegravir (DTG), elvitegravir/cobicistat (EVG/c), and darunavir/cobicistat.2 DTG should only be used with ETR when these drugs are coadministered with atazanavir/ritonavir, darunavir/ritonavir (DRV/r), or lopinavir/ritonavir.
+ETR should not be coadministered with EVG/c.

 - More common: Nausea, diarrhea, and mild rash.
 Rash occurs most commonly during the first 6 weeks of therapy.
 Rash generally resolves after 1 to 2 weeks on continued therapy.
-A history of NNRTI-related rash does not appear to increase the risk of developing rash with etravirine.
-However, patients who have a history of severe rash with prior NNRTI use should not receive etravirine.
+A history of NNRTI-related rash does not appear to increase the risk of developing rash with ETR.
+However, patients who have a history of severe rash with prior NNRTI use should not receive ETR.

 - Less common (more severe): Peripheral neuropathy, severe rash, hypersensitivity reactions (HSRs), and erythema multiforme have all been reported.
-Instances of severe rash have included Stevens Johnson syndrome, and HSRs have included constitutional findings and organ dysfunction, including hepatic failure.
-Discontinue etravirine immediately if signs or symptoms of severe skin reactions or HSRs develop (including severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, and eosinophilia).
-Clinical status including liver transaminases should be monitored and appropriate therapy initiated.
-Delay in stopping etravirine treatment after the onset of severe rash may result in a life-threatening reaction.
-It is recommended that patients who have a prior history of severe rash with nevirapine or efavirenz not receive etravirine.
+Instances of severe rash have included Stevens-Johnson syndrome, and HSRs have included constitutional findings and organ dysfunction, including hepatic failure.
+Discontinue ETR immediately if signs or symptoms of severe skin reactions or HSRs develop (including severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, and eosinophilia).
+Clinicians should monitor a patient’s clinical status, including levels of liver transaminases, and initiate appropriate therapy when necessary.
+Continuing to use ETR after the onset of severe rash may result in a life-threatening reaction.
+People who have a history of severe rash while using NVP or EFV should not receive ETR.

-Etravirine is Food and Drug Administration-approved for use in ARV-experienced children and adolescents aged 6 years to 18 years.
+ETR is approved by the Food and Drug Administration for use in antiretroviral therapy (ART)-experienced children and adolescents aged 2 to 18 years.

 Efficacy in Clinical Trials